Cathy-CHS/ANSSEMBLE/README.md

 ## Page switching

-Basically, in order to use p5Play, the instance of p5.Js was used instead of p5-svelte.
-However, there is no essential difference between p5-svelte and page switching.
+Basically, **in order to use p5Play, the instance of p5.js was used instead of p5-svelte.** However, there is no essential difference between p5-svelte and page switching.

 ```Javascript
 ...